conan-io/docs/reference/generators/xcodemulti.rst

 The ``xcode`` generator creates a file named *conanbuildinfo_multi.xcconfig* that can be imported to your Xcode project.
 In addition it generates a *conanbuildinfo_<arch>.xcconfig* file for each generated architecture.

-The architecture specific files declare these variables with a conditional statemement defining the architecture:
+The architecture specific files declare these variables with a conditional statement defining the architecture:

 +--------------------------------+---------------------------------------------------------------------------+
 | VARIABLE                       | VALUE                                                                     |